nfz4777/House_Price_predicting/README.md

-# The model can predict the price of a house uning Linear Regression algorithm.
+# The model can predict the price of a house using Linear Regression algorithm.